Giveaway update: Six more good causes receive seeds

-As a social enterprise, we spend 10% of all our income on running seed giveaways to good causes in Scotland.
+We spend 10% of all our income on running seed giveaways to good causes in Scotland.
 Thank you so much to everyone who's recently shopped with us - here's a giveaway update to show you just what a difference you've made.

 A seating area for the community (and pollinators!) in Perth & Kinross

 The small village of Aberargie in Perth & Kinross has recently worked hard to build a community seating area.
 We sent them a mix of native wildflower seeds, so they can create an oasis for bees and other pollinators around this central location.

 Gardening as therapy - and learning about veg - in Dundee